Sign3labs/sdk-integration-guide-lite/README.md

 ### Using Project Level Gradle Dependency

 1. **Add Sign3SDK to the Dependency Using JFrog**
-   - Open your project level `build.gradle` file and add the following line to the dependencies block.
+   - Open your project level `build.gradle or settings.gradle` file and add the following line to the dependencies block.
 Please collect the **username** and **password** from credentials documents.

      ```groovy
       repositories {